Darton State College Admissions FAQ's

 What are the College Equivalents for my AP Courses?

 SAT and/or ACT scores are not required for admission.
 However, students who present national SAT I scores of minimum 430 verbal and 400 math (17 English ACT; 17 Math ACT) may exempt COMPASS placement testing if they have graduated with a College Preparatory Diploma.
 It is recommended that students planning to enroll in transfer programs leading to baccalaureate degrees take the national SAT.

 There is a $20 non-refundable application fee for all applicants.

-To guarantee admission, all application checklist items should be sent to us at least two weeks prior to the beginning of the semester.
+To guarantee admission, all application checklist items should be received by the date listed on the Admissions Deadlines Page for the desired semester of enrollment.
 Once you are accepted to Darton, you are automatically eligible for early registration.